Home > Lipoedema

 Stage III

-The skin appears partly coarsely textured, and the affected body regions can be severely impaired in everyday life – both functionally and psychologically.
-At this stage, there is also an increased risk of secondary lymphatic drainage disorders.
+The skin may appear coarsely textured, and the affected areas can significantly impair daily life—both physically and emotionally.
+At this stage, the risk of developing secondary lymphatic drainage complications also increases.

-Treatment becomes more complex at this stage, as measures to promote lymphatic drainage are now also necessary.
-This makes early diagnosis all the more important to prevent the progression of the disease as much as possible.
+Treatment becomes more complex, as it must now include strategies to improve lymphatic drainage.
+This makes early diagnosis all the more important in order to slow or prevent disease progression.

-The exact causes of lipedema are not fully understood to this day.
-However, it is believed to be a multifactorial disease – meaning that several factors interact to lead to the development and manifestation of lipedema.
+The exact causes of lipoedema are still not fully understood.
+However, it is widely believed to be a multifactorial condition—meaning that several contributing factors interact in the development and progression of the disease.

-Lipedema occurs almost exclusively in women – and usually begins during hormonal transition phases such as puberty, pregnancy, or menopause.
-This suggests that female sex hormones, especially estrogens, play a central role in the development of the disease.
-During these life phases, initial symptoms may appear or existing complaints may significantly increase.
+Lipoedema occurs almost exclusively in women and typically begins during times of hormonal change—such as puberty, pregnancy, or menopause.
+This strongly suggests that female sex hormones, especially oestrogen, play a central role in the onset of the disease.
+During these phases of life, initial symptoms may appear or existing issues may become significantly worse.

 Genetic Predisposition